alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 Second, identifying geographic hotspots of high illegal citations and reporting will give insight into specific areas to target on a city council district level and neighborhood level.
 By identifying 'hot spots', we hope to advise the city to focus on specific areas first to mitigate the ramifications of illegal dumping.

-Findings
+## Findings

-Future Analysis
+## Future Analysis

-Problems we faced/forsee
+## Problems we faced/forsee
--
+- After the first meeting with city government, we realized the data we downloaded was inaccurate, leading us to obtain very skewed and inaccurate results.
+- After redowloading the data, we got better results for the 311 citations, however we are still having trouble identifying accurate data for environmental citations

 # Suggestions